Sauron (Marvel Comics): Second transformation into Sauron

 Lykos was again transformed into Sauron when the Toad used a device of his own design to force Lykos to drain the life energy of Tanya, which killed her in the process.
-Sauron then joined the Toad's Brotherhood of Evil Mutants, despite the fact that he is not a mutant.
-Alongside them, he battled X-Force, and slew Cannonball.
+Sauron then joined the Toad's Brotherhood of Evil Mutants, despite not being a mutant.
+Alongside them, he battled X-Force, and killed Cannonball.
 Sauron was apparently shot dead by Cable, and his body was thrown by Cable to the Morlocks.
 Sauron was later revealed to have survived the gunshot wound, and battled X-Factor.
 Sauron went on to menace the X-Men and other heroes on a number of occasions.

 Later, Sauron had the Savage Land Mutates kidnap Havok, hoping to use his energy to satiate his hunger.
 When his teammates Cyclops, Phoenix, and Polaris came to the rescue, Sauron had both Summers brothers placed in an energy-transferring machine, and the mix of energy mutated Sauron even further, making him larger and stronger than ever.
 Phoenix tried to engage Sauron on the Astral Plane, but it was Lykos' personality who prevailed, making a suicide leap into the abyss of his own mind, taking his hated alter ego with him.
 As a result, Sauron's mind appeared to be stuck in an animalistic state.

 Sauron became a prisoner of the Weapon X program jumpstarted by director Malcolm Colcord.
 Being held there against his will, Sauron started up a revolution with fellow agent Brent Jackson and dethroned Colcord as director, giving that position to Jackson.
-Sauron in return became a more powerful villain on the team, but vanished after Weapon X rival John Sublime launched an attack on Weapon X, and the group had to go underground.
+Sauron in return became a more powerful villain on the team, but vanished after Weapon X rival Sublime launched an attack on Weapon X, and the group had to go underground.

 After being imprisoned in the Raft for refusing to participate in any more Weapon X assignments, Sauron escaped during a jailbreak concocted by the Skrulls.
-For a time the Avengers believed he and the Mutates were responsible for the breakout, and pursued him to the Savage Land.
+For a time, the Avengers believed he and the Mutates were responsible for the breakout and pursued him to the Savage Land.
 Sauron and his allies there briefly held the new team of Avengers hostage, but the team freed itself thanks to Iron Man's voice-activated armor, and were about to interrogate him, when he was shot through the head by the second Black Widow.
 Sauron had absorbed Wolverine's regenerative healing factor and recovered from his injury, just in time to be soundly defeated by the New Avengers.
 He was taken back into custody, but not before returning the favor to Black Widow by burning her with his fiery breath.
 Sauron was placed in S.H.I.E.L.D. custody and Maria Hill planned to return him to Weapon X.